Martin has been a software developer for many years. This is mixed with a passion for retro machines and game,

-So let's have a look back at one of the most influential and played arcade games from one of the most influential companies ever...
+So let's have a look back at one of the most played arcade games from one of the most influential companies ever...

 This classic game was a hit in the US and became Atari's best selling game of all time (at that point anyway).